TinkMingKing/siyuan-themes-wpslite/README.md

-# VSCode Lite
+# WPS Lite

-Replicate the interface style of VSCode, fine-tune the layout and color scheme, enhance the visibility of headings, and support both light and dark themes.
+Replicate the interface style of WPS, fine-tune the layout and color scheme, enhance the visibility of headings, and support both light and dark themes.

 # Features